hael/SIMPLE/README.txt

     $ cmake -DCMAKE_INSTALL_PREFIX=<alternative directory> ../
     $ make -j install

 Step 4 assumes that gcc/gfortran and FFTW are installed in fairly standard directories on your machine.
 In case you have a more exotic setup you can provide the paths pointing to your custom gcc/gfortran & FFTW by substituting step 4 with:

-    $ FC=<gcc/gfortran path> FFTW_DIR=<FFTW path> cmake ../
+    $ FC=<gfortran absolute path> FFTW_DIR=<FFTW path> cmake ../
     $ make -j install

-For instance, on MacOS Macports users may use: FC=/opt/local
+For instance, on MacOS
+ - Macports users may use: FC=/opt/local/bin/gfortran FFTW_DIR=/opt/local;
-FFTW_DIR=/opt/local; Fink users: FC=/sw/ FFTW_DIR=/sw/.
+ - Fink users: FC=/sw/bin/gfortran FFTW_DIR=/sw/; and
+ - Homebrew users" FC=/usr/local/bin/gfortran FFTW_DIR=/usr/local/

 TESTING THE BUILD